DavidT3/XGA/paper/paper.md

 ---
-title: '\texttt{XGA}: A module for the large-scale scientific exploitation of X-ray data'
+title: '\texttt{XGA}: A module for the large-scale scientific exploitation of archival X-ray astronomy data'
 tags:
   - Python
   - Astronomy